yogasetiawan11/Observability/part-01/Introduction.md

 # Traces
 - ```Traces can help "How to fix particular state``` If you have Traces along with the Logs, so Logs will give you some of information, whereas Traces will give you extensive information to debug, troubleshoot as well as fix your issues.

+# The difference between Monitor and Observability
+Observability covers 3 pillars that is Metrics, Logs, and Traces. on the other side Monitoring only cover 1 pillar which is Metrics, along with Metrics if you have alert and Dashboard. if you have these things basically monitoring part. you can record these information in dasboard like grafana.